raphamorim/rio/docs/docs/features/iterm-image-protocol.md

 **Note: iTerm Image Protocol is still under development**

-Rio implements support for the iTerm2 inline images protocol.
+Rio implements support for the iTerm2 inline image protocol.

 To render an image inline in your terminal, you can use `imgcat` provided as a script by iTerm2 in [iterm2.com/utilities/imgcat](https://iterm2.com/utilities/imgcat) or from other sources like: